The subelliptic heat kernels on SL(2,R) and on its universal covering $\widetilde{SL(2,R)}$: integral representations and some functional inequalities: Some functional inequalities for the heat kernel

 where

-\end{proposition} \begin{proof} The proof is exactly the same as the one on the $\SU$ group and on the Heisenberg group (see \cite{bakry-baudoin-bonnefont-chafai} and \cite{Baudoin-Bonnefont}). \end{proof} \begin{remark} Due to the use of the Cauchy-Schwarz inequality in the previous proof, we see that the previous inequality is sharp. \end{remark} We now study the constant $A(t)$.
+Moreover the constant $A(t)$ is decreasing. \end{proposition} \begin{proof} The proof is exactly the same as the one on the $\SU$ group and on the Heisenberg group (see \cite{bakry-baudoin-bonnefont-chafai} and \cite{Baudoin-Bonnefont}).
+To show that $A$ is decreasing, see that: